 The John W. Haycock Memorial Graduate Student Travel Award

 Purpose and Criteria: This award was established to honor John W. Haycock, a former UCI graduate student.
 Dr. Haycock’s siblings established this endowed award, and many friends and colleagues have also contributed to it.
-The award will be presented to an outstanding graduate student in neuroscience to assist him/her in attending the annual Society for Neuroscience (SFN) conference.
+The award will be presented to an outstanding graduate student in neuroscience to assist them in attending the annual Society for Neuroscience (SFN) conference.
 The student must prepare an abstract and plan on presenting their research at the SFN meeting.
 The purpose of the award is to defray the student’s registration and travel costs to the meeting.

 Eligibility: Must be a graduate student who is in the laboratory of a CNLM Fellow on the UCI campus.